avenix/WDK/README.md

 ## Application Development

 Most wearable device applications execute a chain (i.e. sequence) of computations in order to detect specific patterns based on sensor signals.
-This chain of computations is called the Activity Recognition Chain:
+This chain of computations is called the Activity Recognition Chain and consists of the following *stages*:
 ![Activity Recognition Chain](doc/images/ARC.png)

-We use the term *stage* to refer to the different parts in the activity recognition chain (e.g. Preprocessing stage, Segmentation stage).
-The WDK provides the following reusable components for every stage of the chain:
+The WDK provides the following reusable components:

 ### Preprocessing